AquaticEcoDynamics/aed-marvl/README.md

  ```

 ## MARVL Configuration
-- The MARVL user instruction documentation is available in docs/MARVL user instruction.docx
+- The MARVL user instruction documentation is available in docs folder, or please refer to the [wiki](https://github.com/AquaticEcoDynamics/aed-marvl/wiki) pages for examples.